 Risk Factors: There are risk factors that may affect the Issuer's ability to fulfil its obligations under Securities issued under the Programme.
 In addition, there are risk factors which are material for the purpose of assessing the other risks associated with Securities issued under the

 Programme.
 See Risk Factors.

-Arrangers: AIB Bank and Barclays.
+Arrangers: AIB Bank and subject as set out below, Barclays Bank PLC or as an Arranger).